 5. Store it individually

 You can store a fresh bacon slab in the refrigerator for several weeks.
 However, you will notice after some time that the ends will have darkened and dried out.
-In this case, you can chop it off and still consume the good parts.
+In this case, you can chop them off and still consume the good parts.

 Avoid freezing the whole slab of bacon.
 Upon freezing, the salt makes the fat turn rancid.